tsdataclinic/hippo-ui/README.md

 # Hippo UI

-An open-source UI component library tailored for social impact organizations with a focus around accessibility, flexibility, and reliability.
+An open-source UI component library tailored for social impact organizations with a focus on accessibility, flexibility, reliability, and lowering the barrier of entry to building beautiful UIs.

 ## Table of Contents